Mashike99/albrechtlab/index.md

 # Welcome to the Albrecht Lab

 We are a group of scientists and researchers at the University of Florida's Southwest Research and Education Ceners [(SWFREC)](https://swfrec.ifas.ufl.edu/) located in sunny south Florida and the heart of Florida citrus production.
-Our research focuses citrus rootstocks, root system architecture, and trunk injection therapies for citrus greening.
+Our research focuses on citrus rootstocks, root system architecture, and trunk injection therapies for citrus greening.

 {% include section.html %}